 Class sessions will consist of a mix of lectures and case studies with data using R and/or SAS.
 Data sets, code, and lecture notes will be made available to students in Canvas.
 Examples make exclusive use of data from public health, clinical, biomedical, and genomic settings, and features unique to data from these sources are emphasized.
 Assessments will consist of weekly homework assignments and a final project (short written report and in-class discussion).
-The course is split into three units corresponding to methods for independent, correlated, and multivariate data.
-These units are shaded orange, blue, and green, respectively, in the tabular schedule below.
+The course will cover advanced methods for independent, correlated, and multivariate data.
+Examples of typical questions we may seek to answer with these methods are shown below.